Alex-Elias/ot-harjoitustyo/README.md

 With the help of this app the user is able to create and study different flashcards in a spaced repetition.
 This app is able to save multiple users with multiple decks for each user.

+This application was created for the Ohjelmistotekniikka class at the University of Helsinki during the autumn of 2020.

 ## Documentation
 [Vaatimusmäärittely](https://github.com/Alex-Elias/ot-harjoitustyo/blob/master/dokumentaatio/vaatimusmaarittely.md)